-- (a) Students who are long-term suspended must be offered alternative education services unless the superintendent provides a significant or important reason for declining to offer such services.
-The following may be significant or important reasons, depending on the circumstances and the nature and setting of the alternative education services. - (1) The student exhibits violent behavior. - (2) The student poses a threat to staff or other students. - (3) The student substantially disrupts the learning process. - (4) The student otherwise engaged in serious misconduct that makes the provision of alternative educational services not feasible. - (5) Educationally appropriate alternative education services are not available in the district due to limited resources. - (6) The student failed to comply with reasonable conditions for admittance into an alternative education program. - (b) If the superintendent declines to provide alternative education services to the suspended student, the student may seek review of such decision by the local board of education as permitted by G.S.
+- Students who are long-term suspended shall be offered alternative education services unless the superintendent provides a significant or important reason for declining to offer such services.
+The following may be significant or important reasons, depending on the circumstances and the nature and setting of the alternative education services: - The student exhibits violent behavior.
+(1) - The student poses a threat to staff or other students.
+(2) - (3) The student substantially disrupts the learning process. - The student otherwise engaged in serious misconduct that makes the (4) provision of alternative educational services not feasible. - Educationally appropriate alternative education services are not available in (5) the local school administrative unit due to limited resources.

+an alternative education program.

+- 1 2

+- 3 4 suspended student, the student may seek review of such decision by the local board of education as permitted by G.S.
 115C-45(c)(2).
+If the student seeks such review, the

+- 5 6 7

-If the student seeks such review, the superintendent shall provide to the student and the local board, in advance of the board's review, a written explanation for the denial of services together with any documents or other information supporting the decision.
+review, a written explanation for the denial of services together with any documents or other 8 information supporting the decision.
+9